Manage ProFile's password protection function

 To apply the settings to a file:

-Note: Select Show password to display the password as it is entered.
-Select the link again to conceal the password.
+Note: Select Show password to display the password as it's entered.
+Next, select the link again to conceal the password.

 The file saves with the new generic password and is now readable by ProFile.